David Carrick (serial rapist)

-David Carrick (born 4 January 1975) is an English serial rapist and former police officer who worked for the Metropolitan Police.
+David Carrick (born 4 January 1975) is an English serial rapist and former police officer in the Metropolitan Police.
 He joined the police force in 2001 and worked as an armed officer in the Parliamentary and Diplomatic Protection (PaDP) branch from 2009 until his suspension and subsequent sacking from his position in 2021.
-An independent public inquiry into the case is being chaired by Lady Elish Angiolini.
+The case is being examined as part of the broader independent public inquiry being chaired by Lady Elish Angiolini.

 Following his arrest, Carrick pleaded guilty to multiple counts of rape between 2002 and 2021.
 In 2023, he was sentenced to life imprisonment, with a minimum term of more than thirty years.
 He received an additional life sentence in 2025 after two more victims came forward.

 Early life and education

 David Carrick was born in Salisbury, Wiltshire, on 4 January 1975.
 At the time of his birth, Carrick's parents, a cleaner and a Royal Artillery soldier, lived at Bulford military camp in Wiltshire.
 After the birth of his sister, the family moved to nearby Durrington.
 Carrick went to Durrington comprehensive school.
 His parents divorced when he was a teenager.